-Withhold federal income tax based on the number of personal allowances an employee claims on Form W-4.
+Withhold federal income tax based on the employee’s Form W-4 information.
 In rare cases, an employee will claim to be tax exempt.
 What does exempt mean on Form W-4?
 This simply means that you don’t withhold federal income tax for that employee.

-Use the wage bracket or percentage method, found in the IRS’s Publication 15 to determine the amount to withhold.
+Use the income tax withholding tables to determine the amount to withhold.
 If you use payroll software, the software will automatically calculate the amount to withhold for you.

 Your federal payroll tax deposits must follow a semiweekly or monthly depositing schedule.
 The schedule you must follow is determined by the IRS and depends on the total tax liability you reported on Form 941 during a four-quarter lookback period: